-In recent years he has done a number of writing projects that went beyond the Vineyard shoreline.
+In recent years he has done a number of writing projects going far from the Vineyard shoreline.
 Here are but a few of his salty favorites.

 In April of 2006 he went to China to hunt for the New England bay scallop.
 His search and subsequent interviews with a number of Chinese experts resulted in a story about a $500 million aquaculture industry that is driving the Asian waterfront economy.
 There are hundreds of hatcheries and shellfish beds extending from the Straits of Taiwan all the way up to the Yellow Sea.

 In the summer of 2006 he went to the island of Cuttyhunk to find out about a successful oyster farm that hires local summer kids to do most of the work.
 Seth Garfield of Cuttyhunk Farms Shellfish Inc.. was observing his 25th year in business.

 Lobsters used to be this region’s number one seafood but in Southeastern Massachusetts the fishery is in decline.
 To draw attention to the struggles of local fishermen, he went out lobstering with Menemsha fisherman Pat Jenkinson.